alisw/alidist/README.md

 ```
 rsync -a $SOURCEDIR ./
 ```

+# Guidelines for handling externals sources

-- Whenever you need to build a new external, you should consider the following:
+Whenever you need to build a new external, you should consider the following:

   - If a Git / GitHub mirror exists, and no patches are required, use it for the package source.
   - If a Git / GitHub repository exists and you need to patch it, fork it, decide a